gershnik/wsdd-native/README.md

 ### macOS

-On macOS there are 3 ways to install `wsddn`: via a standalone installer package, [Homebrew][homebrew] or [Macports][macports].
+On macOS there are 3 ways to install `wsddn`: via a standalone installer package, [Homebrew][homebrew] or [MacPorts][macports].
-Using a standalone installer is simpler but you will have to manually install any future updates as well.
+Using a standalone installer is simpler, but you will have to manually install any future updates as well.
-Homebrew/Macports are a bit more complicated to set up but it provides updatability similar to Linux/BSD package managers.
+Homebrew/MacPorts are a bit more complicated to set up, but they provide updatability similar to Linux/BSD package managers.

-For all 3 methods the supported platforms are:
+For all 3 methods, the supported platforms are:
 - macOS Catalina (10.15) and above
 - Both Intel and Apple Silicon